-Here in the UK the weather has warmed up and spring has arrived.
+Here in the UK, the weather has warmed up and spring has arrived.
 Daffodils and crocuses have bloomed, lambs have been bouncing around the fields, and tadpoles can be seen in the ponds.
-The metamorphosis of tadpoles into froglets is a spectacular transformation during which almost every organ is subject to being modified, and it is this process we will be diving into in this article.
+The metamorphosis of tadpoles into froglets is a spectacular transformation during which almost every organ is subject to modification, and it’s this process we’ll be diving into in this article.

 “The living world cannot operate without a healthy ocean, and neither can we”

 This is a sentiment evidently shared by the 14 countries of the Ocean Panel, who announced ambitious plans to sustainably manage 100% of the oceans under their national jurisdictions by 2025.
-This announcement comes at a pivotal moment in the climate crisis, and is welcome spark of hope and positive news for measurable change.
+This announcement comes at a pivotal moment in the climate crisis and is a welcome spark of hope and positive news for measurable change.

 Rewilding is a movement where efforts are concentrated on restoring the landscapes natural processes, eventually trying to create ecosystems that don’t require as much human management and giving space for nature to thrive on its own.
 Part of the rewilding process is to reintroduce key species that can help restore a more stable ecosystem.
 2020 has seen some fantastic reintroduction projects with many more planned for the new year, and I wanted to take a moment to highlight some of the remarkable stories in the UK and those to look forward to in the years to come.

 As summer gives way to autumn, it brings beautiful displays of colour.
-Leaves change from shades of green to hues of yellow, oranges, reds, and purples, but what causes this colour change, and what causes them fall?Read More »
+Leaves change from shades of green to hues of yellow, oranges, reds, and purples, but what causes this colour change, and what causes them to fall?

 On a remote volcanic island in the middle of the South Atlantic ocean, a familiar yet alien isopod calls St Helena home.
 The bright yellow colour and spikes are not the only remarkable things about these woodlice, they also glow under UV light!

 As the temperatures warmed and plants began to bloom in the UK, it coincides as it always does with the awakening of the bees.
-As I watched them fly from flower to flower and getting dusted with pollen, I noticed what looked like little saddlebags on their hind legs.
+As I watched them fly from flower to flower and get dusted with pollen, I noticed what looked like little saddlebags on their hind legs.
 Curious, I began researching more on these little pollinators and as I did so this post grew from a relatively short dive about the bags (called corbiculae) and into a deep dive on “bee bread”, how honey is made, what they use it for, and more.